Using the Shared GPU Infrastructure

 Storing Data

-cd /mnt/quobyte
+cd /vol/data

 All files, code and data, for your project should be stored on this volume!
 As the volumes are persistent and can be attached and detached from different machines.
-Avoid storing data on the machines disk at all cost as it is only 20GB in size.
+Avoid storing data on the machines disk at all cost as it is only 20GB in size!

 Later you will need the path to your projects folder to mount it as a volume to your docker container.
 You can get the path by cd-ing into your project directory and running: